nanovazquez/reactjs-training/exercise-1/README.md

     }
     ```

-This should render the following in the browser (you can execute the app by running `npm start` in your terminal):
+The code we've just added renders the following in the browser (you can execute the app by running `npm start` in your terminal):

 ![](./assets/images/create-ts-app-bienvenidos.png)